apache/dolphinscheduler/docs/docs/en/guide/security/authentication-type.md

 # Authentication Type

-* So far we support three authentication types, Apache DolphinScheduler password, LDAP,Casdoor SSO and OAuth2.
+* So far we support three authentication types, Apache DolphinScheduler password, LDAP,Casdoor SSO and OAuth2，the OAuth2 authorization login mode can be used with other authentication modes.

 ## Change Authentication Type